 Having tutored for a few years online, I believe well delivered online tuition is better than in person or face to face tuition.
 Why?:

 - Closely related to the above point is that the children of today are growing up in an entirely new environment than any child has ever grown up before.
-They are using and interacting with screens daily.
+They are using and interacting with screens and technology daily.
 Not only that, but every parent knows how attentive and glued to a screen children can be.
-I had a student diagnosed ADD and she was more attentive to what I had to say to her and ask her to do when we went online on screen compared to when I met her in person.
+I had a student diagnosed ADD and she was more attentive to what I had to say to her and ask her to do when we went online on screen compared to when I used to tutor her in person.
 Once the parent saw that I ended up tutoring her other two siblings online as well.